x

 What is the 3-2-1 Method for Cooking Ribs?

 The 3-2-1 method is a popular way to smoke pork ribs by cooking them for three hours unwrapped, two hours wrapped, and one hour unwrapped again with sauce.
 While it can produce very tender ribs, it works best for spare ribs and can make baby back ribs overly soft if not adjusted.
+You’ll also see it written as “321 ribs,” but the process is the same: three hours unwrapped, two wrapped, one unwrapped again.

 I first encountered the technique researching my book Best Ribs Ever.
 (Competition barbecuers sometimes call it the “Texas Crutch.”)